And Winter Came...: Music and lyrics

 "Last Time by Moonlight" is a romantic song that developed around the idea of two people who once loved each other having since split, and the reflection on one's life that could happen around Christmas time.
 Enya and Roma developed "One Toy Soldier" into a children's song about an old toy soldier with a broken drum that is a family's heirloom; despite its age it is still loved.
 Roma's initial set of lyrics had the story end with the toy soldier's future unclear on Christmas morning, but she knew Enya would not settle on such an ending, so she changed them accordingly to show the toy soldier was fine.
 "My!
 My!
 Time Flies!" was the last track recorded for the album.
 It is an uptempo song dedicated to the Irish guitarist Jimmy Faulkner, who died in March 2008.
 Its lyrics were based around a conversation that Enya and the Ryans had about Faulkner on a day surrounding his death and his favourite music.
-The track marks a departure from Enya's musical style in that it is her first song to use a steady drum track and her second song ever to include a prominent guitar solo, performed here by Pat Farrell, the first being "I Want Tomorrow" on Enya's first studio album from 1987.
-"Oíche Chiúin (Chorale)" is the album's second traditional song, and is Enya's first since A Day Without Rain that is sung in Irish, her first language.
+The track marks a departure from Enya's musical style in that it is her first song to use a steady drum track and her second song ever to include a prominent guitar solo, performed here by Pat Farrell (previously married to her sister, Moya Brennan), the first being "I Want Tomorrow" on Enya's first studio album from 1987.
+"Oíche Chiúin (Silent Night) (Chorale)" is the album's second traditional song, and is Enya's first since A Day Without Rain that is sung in Irish, her first language.
 It is the Irish version of the Christmas carol "Silent Night", a favourite of Enya's since she first learned it as a child and sang with her school choir.
 Enya had previously recorded a version of the carol as a B-side to "Evening Falls...", the second single released from Watermark (1988).
 The decision to record a new version came from Nicky, who suggested more of a chorale arrangement and saw the track as a good opportunity to present Enya's voice as a choir, a wish of his since working with Enya.
 Roma added: "His little wish has come true.
 He has finally gotten Enya to sing it exactly the way he had envisioned it".